ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 byobu
 ```

 Next, we want to run a bash instance on fuseki.
-Rather than using a simple
-`bash` execution, we start via the normal Dockerfile ENTRYPOINT.
-Unlike most
-images, fuseki runs as it's own process user, and this method uses the same
-user.

 ``` bash
 docker compose exec fuseki bash
 ```

 This brings you to a bash shell on the fuseki container, where you should see a
-prompt similiar to: `ucd.process@4cdbbe11f9ef:~$`
+prompt similiar to: `root@04871390ecd4:/var/lib/fuseki#`

 Now, let's fetch all the experts.